 - Visit the school.
 Some schools have induction visits for children to meet their new teacher and spend time in the classroom.
-If they don’t, do ask to have a tour with your child.
 Walking or driving past the school at the end of the school day and watching children come out in uniform can also be very exciting!

 - Talk about how fun school is!
-If you’ve been on a settling-in morning, there might be something your child particularly enjoyed playing with (the dinosaurs, the paints, the climbing frame).
-Older siblings could be enlisted to share all the things they enjoy about school – as long as they’re thoroughly briefed not to share things they’re not so keen on!
+If you’ve been to a settling-in morning, there might be something your child particularly enjoyed playing with.
 Giving your child time to talk also lets them raise any concerns or questions.
 Why not take some time to read one of many books about starting school together – Our favourites are right here.

 - Practise the school routine.
 It can be helpful to do a practice journey before the big day, looking for interesting things on the way.
 It might be a good idea to make sure your child has school-friendly bedtimes and getting-up times a few days in advance.